SM pushes Clark expansion after leasing out hub

 The Sy family-led firm said Wednesday that the more than 100,000-square-meter office complex in the Clark Special Economic Zone in Pampanga has hit 100 percent occupancy, with global IT-BPM firms and multinational companies locking in long-term leases.

-The sellout has pushed SM Offices to launch Tech Hub Tower 11, a nine-storey expansion that will inject another 20,000 square meters of premium office space into the already packed development.
+The sellout has pushed SM Offices to launch Tech Hub Tower 11, a nine-story expansion that will inject another 20,000 square meters of premium office space into the already packed development.

 Tower 11 will pack in sustainability and wellness features, including a 12,000-square-meter sky garden to boost employee well-being and collaboration — the latest attempt by developers to market offices as lifestyle spaces instead of just work sites.